benwilber/tower-sessions-cookie-store/README.md

 Cookie-backed session persistence for [`tower-sessions`](https://crates.io/crates/tower-sessions).

-This crate provides `CookieSessionManagerLayer`, a Tower layer that stores the full `tower_sessions_core::session::Record` (ID, expiry, and key/value data) inside a single HTTP cookie.
-It integrates with `tower-sessions` by inserting a `tower_sessions_cookie_store::Session` into request extensions (and works with Axum extractors).
+This crate provides `CookieSessionManagerLayer`, a Tower layer for cookie-backed sessions.
+It integrates with `tower-sessions` and works with Axum extractors.

 ## Features